Travel Guide

 There are so many things to do in Georgia that you need to plan right.
 And you know what will help you to plan, right?
 Research, and tons of it!
-Personally, the historically relevant Georgia, with its capital Atlanta has always been a massive area of interest to me.
+Personally, I have always been massively interested in historically relevant Georgia, with its capital, Atlanta.

 1. A Trip To Spooky With The Central State Hospital